Get a Demo of HR DataHub's platform

 Show you take diversity & inclusion seriously

 According to Great Place to Work, diverse and inclusive workplaces enjoy five times higher staff retention.
-Deloitte research also shows that over half of millennials will consider leaving an employer if they don’t think their diversity & inclusion (D&) initiatives are sufficient.
+Deloitte research also shows that over half of millennials will consider leaving an employer if they don’t think their diversity & inclusion (D&I) initiatives are sufficient.

 Given young people aged 16 to 29 account for 25% of people working in retail in the UK, knowing what matters to them is essential to keeping them engaged at work.